Why I Decided to Quit Drinking

 “Do not bring sorrow to God’s Holy Spirit by the way you live!”
 That’s exactly what I was doing each time I popped a top!
 I just kept ignoring Him!
 Now, I want you to notice the second sentence in that verse because it’s very important for those who are struggling with an addiction.
 It will help anyone recover from anything:

 “Remember, he has identified you as his own, guaranteeing that you will be saved on the day of redemption.”

 Paul’s words prove that we can always get back on track no matter how long we’ve veered off course with poor choices!
 As long as we are alive–9 years old or 90–God continues to remind us that we are secure!
 Our identity is unchangeable and heaven-ready!
 That is, if you believe that Jesus is your Savior.

 As people who are indwelt by His Spirit, we weren’t made to be addicted to anything.
 This is why we hate our addictions even as we do them.
-Sure, the flesh and old unrenewed thinking might say, “Nah, you like your addiction,” but the real you does not–your spirit.
+Sure, our old unrenewed thinking might say, “Nah, you like your addiction,” but the real you does not–your spirit.
 You are a spirit, just like God is a spirit.